borneo-iot/borneoiot.com/content/en/products/ulva6.md

 The high-power dual-chip packaged LED beads used in Ulva-6, delivering up to 60W, contain the full spectrum required for coral growth and viewing.

-Ulva-6 features 6 independent dimming channels, Ulva-6 can create unlimited color combinations based on your preferences.
+With 6 independent dimming channels, Ulva-6 can create unlimited color combinations based on your preferences.

 * Cool White × 3
 * Royal Blue × 3